ryanjob42/Super-EGO-Speedup/README.md

 The [scripts][7] folder is where all of the scripts are for compiling all versions of the program and running the experiments used in the term project.
 Each one is a Bash script and should be run from inside the [scripts][7] folder.

+Note: the ICX build is broken as of 28-Oct-2023.

 [1]: https://ics.uci.edu/~dvk/code/SuperEGO.html
 [2]: https://github.com/ryanjob42/Super-EGO-Speedup/blob/main/LICENSE.txt
 [3]: https://www.cs.colostate.edu/~cs533/